davidemoro/play_requests/README.rst

 --------

-This pytest-play_ command provider let you drive a Python requests_ HTTP library using a json configuration file containing a set of pytest-play_ commands.
+This pytest-play_ command provider let you drive a Python requests_ HTTP library using a YAML configuration file containing a set of pytest-play_ commands.

 you can see a pytest-play_ script powered by a command provided